“What is the purpose of the HIPAA Security Rule?”

 “Does the Security Rule require the use of specific technologies, software, or tools?”

 Answer: No. The Security standards are “technology neutral.”
 Any mandate regarding technology to be used would only bind organizations to specific systems and/or software that may be superseded by rapidly developing technologies and improvements.
 Allowing healthcare organizations to determine the best tools to suit their needs encourages them to use the latest and most innovative technologies to best meet their individual needs along with those of their business associates and subcontractors.

-“What is the difference between are addressable and required implementation specifications in the Security Rule?
-What is the difference?”
+“What is the difference between addressable and required implementation specifications in the Security Rule?”